Template

 action list (Optional)

 Define actions to be executed when the trigger fires.
 Optional.
 Variables set by the action script are available when evaluating entity templates.
-This can be used to interact with anything via services, in particular services with response data.
+This can be used to interact with anything using actions, in particular actions with response data.
 See action documentation.

 sensor map Required